Table of Contents

 PERSONAL STATEMENT

-Senior Project Manager with 6+ years of experience overseeing full project lifecycles, balancing timelines, scopes, and resources to improve service delivery and slash budget overruns.
-Highly resilient and adaptable, my expertise includes developing risk management plans and collaborating with stakeholders to boost customer satisfaction.
+Senior Project Manager with 6+ years of experience overseeing full project lifecycles to improve service delivery and slash budget overruns.
+Expert at developing risk management plans and collaborating with stakeholders to boost customer satisfaction.
 With strong leadership skills, I’m well-equipped to streamline processes and boost revenue as your Project Management Lead at PharmaTechnics.

 WORK EXPERIENCE

-• Deliver 10+ projects monthly using both Agile Software Development and waterfall project delivery methodologies, with a 40% reduction in budget overruns in 1 year
+• Deliver 10+ projects monthly using both the Agile project management methodology, with a 40% reduction in budget overruns in 1 year

 • Oversee the full project life cycle, from project initiation to project closure, ensuring successful delivery of projects within the agreed scope, budget, and timeline

-• Collaborated with stakeholders to fine-tune objectives and requirements, resulting in a 40% boost to customer satisfaction ratings and a 25% increase in revenue growth
+• Collaborate with stakeholders to fine-tune objectives and requirements, contributing to a 40% boost to customer satisfaction ratings and a 25% increase in revenue growth

 • Managed all design and development requirements for projects